-1. Employee Group's Representative selected to participate in conferences and conventions called by the Employee Group's Representative shall be granted a leave of absence not to exceed two (2) weeks upon written request by the President of the Employee Group's Representative to the County, a reasonable time in advance of the first date of the requested leave, except that such leave may be denied when it can be shown that the employee's absence will unduly interrupt County services.
+1. Employees within an Employee Group selected by the President of the Employee Group's Representative to participate in conferences and conventions called by the Employee Group's Representative shall be granted a leave of absence not to exceed two (2) weeks upon written request by the President of the Employee Group's Representative to the County, a reasonable time in advance of the first date of the requested leave, except that such leave may be denied when it can be shown that the employee's absence will unduly interrupt County services.
 Such leave of absence shall be without pay except that an employee shall have the option to use vacation, holidays or other earned compensatory time off.

-SECTION: HR TOPIC: Employee Group Representation and Work Related Associations December, 2023 a.
+TOPIC: Employee Group Representation and Work Related Associations December, 2023 a.
 It is the policy of Dane County to encourage employees to participate in work-related associations and activities.
 Reasonable time spent in the conduct of these activities with notice to the employee's supervisor shall not be deducted from the employee's pay.